confluence/python-textbok/python_notes/Variables_and_Scope.rst

     # All the lowercase ASCII letters: 'abcdefghijklmnopqrstuvwxyz'
     print(string.ascii_lowercase)

-    # The mathematical constants pi and e, both floating point numbers
+    # The mathematical constants pi and e, both floating-point numbers
     print(math.pi) # ratio of circumference of a circle to its diameter print(math.e) # natural base of logarithms